mila-iqia/paperoni/paperoni/sources/scrapers/README.md

 `prepare` is only relevant for certain scrapers that associate researchers to IDs (for example, Semantic Scholar or OpenAlex).

-As input it takes a list of `paperoni.sources.model.AuthorQuery` (you can ignore the `author_id` field).
-It should return or yield a list of `paperoni.sources.model.AuthorQuery` that will add extra information to the given authors.
+As input it takes a list of `paperoni.model.AuthorQuery` (you can ignore the `author_id` field).
+It should return or yield a list of `paperoni.model.AuthorQuery` that will add extra information to the given authors.

 For example, if `auq` is the first `AuthorQuery`, and `auq.author.name == "Olivier Breuleux"`, you could yield: